 *Source: Page 363 of Mathematical Astronomy Morsels V by Jean Meeus

-Bottom line: People in Asia will see Aldebaran pass behind the moon on January 9, 2017.
-The rest of us will see Aldebaran in the moon’s glare.
+Bottom line: Will you see Aldebaran in the moon’s glare on February 26, 2018?
 Plus … the story of Aldebaran when it was part of a double pole star.